 The purpose of the event is to highlight the importance of students being grade-level readers by third grade.
-At this point, students who have not mastered basic reading skills will begin to fall behind in every area of study as classrooms shift from learning to read to reading to learn.
+At this point, students who have not mastered basic reading skills will begin to fall behind in every area of study as classrooms shift from learning how to read to reading to learn.
+Children who do not hit this important milestone are more likely to struggle academically and eventually drop out of school.
 The event also emphasizes the importance of parents reading with their children.

 For the 2020 event, students read The Word Collector by Peter H. Reynolds.